go-spatial/tegola-docs/content/tutorials/tegola-with-open-layers.md

 }
 ```

-Finally the oceans are generally not defined as features inside of the data sources.
+Finally, the oceans are generally not defined as features inside the data sources.
 To give the oceans a color, let's give our div a `background-color`.

 ``` css
 #map{height:600px;width:100%;background-color:#1C79B5;}